djjcast/sublime-ToggleMinimapOnScroll/README.md

 ToggleMinimapOnScroll can be configured to be activated on view changes by setting the following variable to true:

-    "toggle_minimap_on_cursor_line_changed": false
+    "toggle_minimap_on_view_changed": false

 ## Commands

-ToggleMinimapOnScroll can be disabled/enabled through the command palette.
+ToggleMinimapOnScroll can be disabled/enabled via the command palette.